MA PhilosophyFind a programme

-You will be taught and supervised by members of a friendly and informal department with an outstanding reputation in the UK and internationally.
+The Department of Philosophy has a reputation for high-quality research in all aspects of the subject.
+The 2017/18 Philosophical Gourmet Report ranks Bristol as one of the top 10 philosophy departments in the UK.
+In particular, Bristol is ranked as the strongest department in the UK for Mathematical Logic and Philosophy of Biology; the joint strongest for General Philosophy of Science; and the second strongest for Decision, Rational Choice and Game Theory and Philosophy of Mathematics.
 The MA is designed to give you the most benefit from the research expertise of individual members of staff.
 For more than half of the course, you will have one-to-one tutorials with a member of the department.
 You will be guided throughout by a personal tutor who will help you structure your course of study and choose the topics you wish to research.

 You will be an active member of our flourishing research culture and will be encouraged to participate in the three weekly research seminars on a wide range of philosophical issues.
 There is also a weekly postgraduate seminar, where you may present your own work before your peers, helping you to develop argumentative strategies in a supportive environment.